 Skip to content

-Prerequisites: SSH access to ctrl-01, Ansible control machine, and a secrets method (Ansible Vault / AKV / CI variables) to provide the initial admin password.
+Difficulty: Intermediate Prerequisites: SSH access to the control node, Ansible control machine, and a secrets method (Ansible Vault / AKV / CI variables) to provide the initial admin password.

 Demo